port19x/port19.xyz/content/lifestyle/sports-badge.md

 prerequisite qualification for many of our police forces and customs agencies, recognized by the bonus programs of many health insurances and it looks nice on a suit.

 It comes in bronze, silver, and gold.
-It's tested against the four categories endurance, speed, power and coordination.
+It's tested against the four categories of endurance, speed, power and coordination.
 Each category gets you 1-3 points.
 For bronze you need 4-7 points, but at least passing each category with 1, silver you need 8-10 and gold 11-12.
 The times in this article are for a man aged 25-29, which is my age bracket.
 I'll also add german names where appropriate.